yichunzhao/git-control-flow/README.md

 removing the arrows and = signs, and merge both line to be expected and then commit

-Introducing changes at the branch main;
+Introducing changes at the branch main; modified at the same line at the new-feature branch.